GLBRC/sppIDer/README.md

 _Changes to this source repo are automatically built into an updated docker image, available from docker hub at [glbrc/sppider](https://hub.docker.com/r/glbrc/sppider/)._

+Additional detailed usage information is available in the [sppIDer manual](sppIDerManual.md).

 ### Getting Started